-Ling Qi is an Assistant Professor of the Division of Nutritional Sciences at Cornell University since 2007.
+Ling Qi is an Associate Professor of the Division of Nutritional Sciences at Cornell University.
 He graduated magna cum laude from Fudan University with a BS degree in Microbiology in 1997.
 He received a PhD degree in Immunology in Dr. Suzanne Ostrand-Rosenberg’s laboratory at UMBC in 2001 and performed his postdoctoral studies with Dr. Carol Greider at Johns Hopkins University (2001-2004) and with Dr. Marc Montminy at Salk Institute (2004-2007).
 He became a Leukemia and Lymphoma Society Postdoctoral Fellow in 2002 and Juvenile Diabetes Research Foundation Postdoctoral Fellow in 2005.
 In 2008, he was a recipient of the Junior Faculty Award from the American Diabetes Association and Young Investigator Award from the American Federation for Aging Research.
 In 2011, he received the Bio-Serv Award from the American Society for Nutrition.
 In 2012, he was awarded the Career Development Award by the American Diabetes Association.
 The Qi laboratory investigates the role of ER stress and inflammation in obesity, type-2 diabetes and inflammatory bowel diseases.
 Funding support for the laboratory are from American Diabetes Association (ADA), American Heart Association (AHA), American Federation for Aging Research (AFAR), Howard Hughes Medical Institute (HHMI), Juvenile Diabetes Research Foundation (JDRF), National Institute for Alcohol Abuse and Alcoholism (NIAAA) and National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
-Work from his own laboratory has been published in Cell Metabolism, Developmental Cell, Diabetes, J Bio Chem, Biochem J and etc. Finally, Ling Qi teaches one 4-credit undergraduate course “Physiological and Biochemical Basis of Human Nutrition” - NS3310 with over 100 students every spring.
+Work from his own laboratory has been published in Cell Metabolism, Developmental Cell, PNAS, Diabetes, J Bio Chem, Biochem J and etc. Finally, Ling Qi teaches one 4-credit very popular undergraduate course “Nutrient Metabolism” - NS3310 with over 120 students every spring.

 Teaching and Advising Statement: